 What I don’t understand is why these Western editors so much like to think of Japan as undoubtedly conservative, of its LGBT politics as undoubtedly so immature that everything that’s aligned with mainstream LGBT agenda would be appreciated and greeted with enthusiasm by local LGBT individuals who, in the authors’ dreams, have long waited to be liberated by the Western mainstream gay efforts.
 They are, in constructing LGBT politics in Japan as such, erasing local history and ignoring dialogues taking place among queers in Japan.

 Look——I don’t even like Japan.
 It’s a country where I was born, and grew up until 16 years old.
 Still, that doesn’t matter, I don’t like it.
 I don’t like what it does to Korean residents, what it doesn’t do for queers, how they treat asylum-seekers, how they prioritize corporate interests over peoples’ interests, etc. etc. This country is full of shit.
 But there are people here struggling to change that.
 And the way some of them are trying to change it is way more complicated than waiting for a White savior to conquer and liberate the marginalized populations.
 And the change is taking place.
 It has always been taking place.
 Taiga Ishikawa isn’t the first openly gay politician.
 This year’s lesbian couple’s wedding was not entirely “greeted with enthusiasm.”
-The Tokyo Rainbow Pride is only new in terms of commercialism, corporatism, and its indiscriminate teaming up with state violence and wars.
+The Tokyo Rainbow Pride is only new in terms of commercialism, affinity with corporate capitalism, and its indiscriminate teaming up with state violence and wars.
 Wake up, English-language journalists.
 For gods sake, do research.